 Heuristic analyzer (or simply, a heuristic) is a technology of virus detection, which cannot be detected by Anti-virus databases.
 It allows detecting objects, which are suspiced being infected by unknown or new modification of known viruses.
-It allows detecting about 92% of new threats.
-This mechanism is quite effective and has very rarely false detections.
-Files which are found by heuristics analyzer are considered to be suspicious.
+Files which are found by heuristics analyzer are considered to be probably infected.

 An analyzer usually begins by scanning the code for suspicious attributes (commands) characteristic of malicious programs.
 This method is called static analysis.
 For example, many malicious programs search for executable programs, open the files found and modify them.
 A heuristic examines an application’s code and increases its “suspiciousness counter” for that application if it encounters a suspicious command.
-If the value of the counter after examining the entire code of the application exceeds a predefined threshold, the object is considered suspicious.
+If the value of the counter after examining the entire code of the application exceeds a predefined threshold, the object is considered to be probably infected.

 The advantages of this method include ease of implementation and high performance.
 However, the detection rate for new malicious code is low, while the false positive rate is high.